Shivani622/MYNTRA-HACKERRAMP/frontend/README.md

 - Ensure the backend server is running before making requests from the frontend.
 - Check browser console and terminal logs for error messages.

-## Contribution

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure your code follows the project's coding standards and includes relevant documentation.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements